Some important things to know when deciding on an estate sale company.

 If you are looking to liquidate an entire household you will most likely have enough items.
 I will be happy to come to your home and talk with you about what you have there should be a mix of everyday household items, furniture, tools or yard items, decorator items table and bed linens, kitchenware, collector items or antiques.
 We sell everything from Aluminum foil to toilet paper!

-All sales are different we will be happy to talk with you about your individual sale and works best for you.
+All sales are different we will be happy to talk with you about your individual sale and what works best for you.

 Each estate is different – Cottagelady Estate & Moving Sales markets each sale as the market bears for your home.